teddy-ambona/financial-data-api/terraform/README.md

 aws_session_token=<your session token>
 ```

-> Pro tip: I personally use the [aws-mfa](https://github.com/broamski/aws-mfa) tool that automates the painful and clunky process of obtaining temporary credentials from the AWS Security Token Service and updating your AWS Credentials.
+> Pro tip #1: I personally use the [aws-mfa](https://github.com/broamski/aws-mfa) tool that automates the painful and clunky process of obtaining temporary credentials from the AWS Security Token Service and updating your AWS Credentials.
+>
+> Pro tip #2: If you have already created a remote state and still see this message `Remote state S3 bucket financial-data-api-demo-state does not exist or you don't have permissions to access it.
+Would you like Terragrunt to create it? (y/n)` this could be because you need to refresh your sts token.

 ### C - Create VPC